islamCodehood/Study-Notes/JS/Reference Counting Garbage Collection.md

 - The algorithms of garbage collection depends on "reference"

-## Reference Counting Garbage Collection
+## Reference Counting Garbage Collection Algorithm

 - Description:
     _This is just an explanation of a garbage collection algorithm presented in_ [MDN-Garbage Collection](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management#Garbage_collection).